NarasimhaKotnala786/urlShortener/README.md

 The above ways the Springboot application can be run.If the sprinboot application has started successfully then the following messages should be seen.

-2021-06-06 16:54:12.041  INFO 42816 --- [           main] .s.d.r.c.RepositoryConfigurationDelegate : Multiple Spring Data modules found, entering strict repository configuration mode!
+2021-06-06 16:54:12.041  INFO 42816 --- [           main] .s.d.r.c.RepositoryConfigurationDelegate : Multiple Spring Data modules found, entering strict repository configuration mode!</br>
-2021-06-06 16:54:12.058  INFO 42816 --- [           main] .s.d.r.c.RepositoryConfigurationDelegate : Bootstrapping Spring Data Redis repositories in DEFAULT mode.
+2021-06-06 16:54:12.058  INFO 42816 --- [           main] .s.d.r.c.RepositoryConfigurationDelegate : Bootstrapping Spring Data Redis repositories in DEFAULT mode.</br>
-2021-06-06 16:54:12.099  INFO 42816 --- [           main] .s.d.r.c.RepositoryConfigurationDelegate : Finished Spring Data repository scanning in 9 ms. Found 0 Redis repository interfaces.
+2021-06-06 16:54:12.099  INFO 42816 --- [           main] .s.d.r.c.RepositoryConfigurationDelegate : Finished Spring Data repository scanning in 9 ms. Found 0 Redis repository interfaces.</br>
-2021-06-06 16:54:19.320  INFO 42816 --- [           main] c.b.u.UrlShortenerApplicationTests       : Started UrlShortenerApplicationTests in 9.872 seconds (JVM running for 12.932)
+2021-06-06 16:54:19.320  INFO 42816 --- [           main] c.b.u.UrlShortenerApplicationTests       : Started UrlShortenerApplicationTests in 9.872 seconds (JVM running for 12.932)</br>
-2021-06-06 16:54:19.325  INFO 42816 --- [           main] o.s.b.a.ApplicationAvailabilityBean      : Application availability state LivenessState changed to CORRECT
+2021-06-06 16:54:19.325  INFO 42816 --- [           main] o.s.b.a.ApplicationAvailabilityBean      : Application availability state LivenessState changed to CORRECT</br>
-2021-06-06 16:54:19.328  INFO 42816 --- [           main] o.s.b.a.ApplicationAvailabilityBean      : Application availability state ReadinessState changed to ACCEPTING_TRAFFIC
+2021-06-06 16:54:19.328  INFO 42816 --- [           main] o.s.b.a.ApplicationAvailabilityBean      : Application availability state ReadinessState changed to ACCEPTING_TRAFFIC</br>

 To test it a suitable REST Client is needed.
-Postman or Insomnia can be used.
+Postman or Insomnia can be used.</br>

 For POST method the request has to be in the below format.
 ===========================================================